Xunnamius/isomorphic-json-fetch/README.md

 // This sets a new default configuration object for all fetch calls setGlobalFetchConfig({
-    method: 'POST', // ?
+    method: 'GET', // ?
 POST is the default
     credentials: 'include', // ? 'same-origin' by default (i.e. no cookies sent!)
-    headers: { 'Content-Type': 'application/json' }, // this is included by default
+    //headers: { 'Content-Type': 'application/json' }, // this is included by default so no need to add it yourself!
 });

 // Uses the new global config